 If a customer cancels or reschedules on the day of their service, the dispatch team calls the assigned field tech directly, to convey the update.

 It is a non-stop, inefficient process that frustrates their employees.

 After an unsuccessful attempt to provide their field teams with laptops, the leadership team decided a mobile app would be far easier to carry, more reliable and faster to use.

-Through our discovery process we recommended an iPad app rather than a smartphone app, to make viewing and filling out work orders easier for the field techs.
+Through our discovery process we recommended an iPad app rather than a smartphone app, to make viewing and filling out work orders easier for the field technicians.
 We also uncovered additional uses for the app.
 This included push notification alerts from dispatch, integration with their parts management system and a task list.

 We designed the iPad app to open into a map view of the technician’s jobs for the day.
 He or she can toggle between a map and list view to see their jobs at a glance.

 Knowing the app needed room to grow, we centered the design around a visual navigation bar on the left side of the app.
 As new features are added, additional icons can be added.

 The iPad app design is simple and intuitive, a trademark of Big Fish apps.